 Monday, 18 May 2015

-I was on BBC Radio 4's main book programme Open Book over the weekend talking with Mariella Frostrup about my latest book Improbable Libraries but also a little bit about Bookshelf the book.
-You can here it repeated on Thursday but also by the magic of audioboom below.
+I was on BBC Radio 4's main book programme Open Book over the weekend talking with Mariella Frostrup about my latest book Improbable Libraries but also a little bit about Bookshelf the book - you can listen to it again on the BBC Sounds thingy here.
 As an added bonus, Julian Barnes was on just before me (I come in at around the 17 minute mark).

 Monday, 11 May 2015